ShashaAde/Domain-Network-Project/README.md

    ![Screenshot 2024-11-25 014435](https://github.com/user-attachments/assets/8ea8f7c8-9edd-4d0e-b496-e3c50634b447)

-  ## Made a bash script that asks for a keyword to search for, then queries the logs for the key word.
+  ## Made a Bash Script that Asks for a Keyword to Search for, then Queries the Logs for the Keyword

     cd/var/log